mucahitkls/tech_notes/Design Patterns/Examples/Iterator Design Pattern in Real-Life Coding.md

 **Improvements**:
 - **Decoupling**: Your code is decoupled from the data sources' internal structures.
-- **Uniformity**: The same iteration interface is used for all data sources, leading to simpler and more consistent code.
+- **[[Uniformity in Software Development|Uniformity]]**: The same iteration interface is used for all data sources, leading to simpler and more consistent code.
 - **Extensibility**: Adding new data sources with different structures doesn't require changes to the iteration logic.

 In both examples, the Iterator pattern allows for a standardized and flexible way to access elements from various collections or aggregators.
 This pattern is particularly useful in scenarios where you're dealing with complex data structures or when you want to provide a uniform way to traverse different types of collections.
 The resulting architecture is more maintainable, scalable, and adaptable to new types of collections or data sources.